September 2, 2020

 Here’s everything you need to know about the three key features of Bluetooth version 5.2 and what they mean for device makers.

 Bluetooth version 5.2 features an upgraded version of the original Attribute Protocol (ATT) called Enhanced Attribute Protocol (EATT).
-ATT operates in a sequential manner, meaning that transactions are performed one at a time, but EATT can perform concurrent or parallel transactions between a BLE client and a server.
+ATT operates in a sequential manner, meaning that transactions are performed one at a time, but EATT can perform concurrent or parallel transactions between a Bluetooth LE client and a server.

 EATT makes it possible to break down L2CAP packets from different applications and combine them into smaller, more manageable chunks.
 This way, transactions from two or more applications can be completed at the same time.
-This feature improves user experience in cases where multiple applications are running on the same BLE stack.
+This feature improves user experience in cases where multiple applications are running on the same Bluetooth LE stack.
 It also reduces overall latency.
-EATT is optional per the specification, and it requires an encrypted connection between both BLE devices — making it more secure than ATT.
+EATT is optional per the specification, and it requires an encrypted connection between both Bluetooth LE devices — making it more secure than ATT.

 LE Power control makes it possible to manage the transmission of power between two connected devices both running Bluetooth version 5.2.
 Wireless receivers have an optimal received signal strength range that provides the best signal quality.
 A receiver with a signal strength that’s higher or lower than this optimal range can have issues decoding signals.